rakimsth/buildh3r-october-workshop/BUILDH3R_OCT_ALEO/README.md

 ![result](./solution/image.png)

+## Frontend Integration

-The website is available for testing in the [link](https://buildh3r-october-workshop.pages.dev)
+- The website is available for testing in the [link](https://buildh3r-october-workshop.pages.dev)
+- The codes for the frontend is available in this [link](https://github.com/rakimsth/buildh3r-october-workshop/tree/main/BUILDH3R_OCT_ALEO/frontend)